TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     Figure 9-1: Data flow of a request before the action is called

-When a user sends a request, Extbase first determines which action respectively controller is responsible for this request.
+When a user sends a request Extbase first determines which action respectively controller is responsible for this request.
 As Extbase knows the names and types of the arguments of the action it can create objects from the incoming data.
 This operation will be described in detail in the section "Argument mapping" later on.
 Now the main step for us is as
-follows: The created objects are to be validated, that is the invariants are to be checked.
-If all arguments are successfully validated, the requested action of the extension is called and it can continue processing the given objects for example give it to the view for displaying.
+follows: The created objects are to be validated.
+That is the invariants must be checked.
+If all arguments are successfully validated the requested action of the extension is called and it can continue processing the given objects.
+For example give it to the view for displaying.

 .. tip::